Les pièges à éviter lorsqu’on (re)commence à s’entrainer (partie 1)

 Train too often

-• Sedentary person, in good health: 2-3x / week, 10-15min, moderate intensity, activity of your choice.
+• Sedentary person, in good health: 2-3x/week, 10-15min, moderate intensity, activity of choice.

-• Active person, in excellent health: 2-3x / week, 15-30min, moderate to high intensity, activity of your choice.
+• Active person, in excellent health: 2-3x/week, 15-30min, moderate to high intensity, activity of choice.

-Train too hard
+Train too intensely

 Article written by: